 Three things which i find interesting about this interview:

-- American decline after Ronald Reagan era structural change: Half the American population having a declining standard of living since 1989 .
-In the case of US it is taken as a given, the ideological certainty that when a thriving democracy takes on a geopolitical struggle against a communist party system, the thriving democracy will always win.
-If you dig deeper and you try to understand what is the core situation of American society today and the core situation of Chinese society, you discover that the United States is actually having to deal with some major structural challenges, and one of the key structural challenges is that the average income of the bottom 50% has been sliding down over a 30 year period.
+- American decline after Ronald Reagan era structural change: Half the American population have a declining standard of living since 1989 .
+US at the same time is living under the delusional ideological certainty (American Exceptionalism) that when a thriving democracy takes-on a geopolitical struggle against a commi system, the thriving democracy will always win.
+According to Kishore If we dig deeper and try to understand what is the core situation of American society today and the core situation of Chinese society, we could easily discover that the United States is actually having to deal with some major structural challenges, and one of the key structural challenges is that the average income of the bottom 50% has been sliding down over a 30 year period.
 Deep structural forces in American society that have moved America away from being a thriving democracy towards becoming a plutocracy.
 By contrast, China in the same 30 year period bottom 50% have had their best 30 years in 3,000 years.

-- USA vs China is not a fight of democracy vs communism, but Plutocracy and a Meritocracy: The Chinese communist party may possibly be the most meritocratic political party in the world.
+- USA vs China is not a fight of democracy vs communism, but Plutocracy and a Meritocracy: According to Kishore, the Chinese communist party may possibly be the most meritocratic political party in the world.
 And the selection process results in the best minds running China today.
-You know how brilliant these people are by going into this whole ideological reflex and saying, hey, democracies can always overcome communist parties.
 This is not a contest with a democracy and a communist party system, it’s a contest within a Plutocracy and a Meritocracy.